-Nursing home residents in the state of Nevada are protected by several laws.
-These laws were put in place to ensure the residents have safe, comfortable, and sanitary conditions.
-Facilities are required, under law, to provide sufficient care for each resident so they may maintain the highest well-being possible given their circumstances.
-This means the care provided must meet each specific resident’s needs and must be free of abuse, neglect, or in any improprieties.
-Regulations for Nevada nursing homes is overseen by the State of Nevada Aging and Disability Services Division.
+Nursing home residents in the state of Nevada are protected by several laws and regulations overseen by the State of Nevada Aging and Disability Services Division.
+These laws were put in place to ensure the residents safe, comfortable, and sanitary conditions.
+Facilities are required, under law, to provide sufficient care for each resident so they may maintain the highest well-being possible, given their circumstances.
+This means the care provided must meet each specific resident’s needs and must be free of abuse, neglect, or any improprieties.

 Elder abuse is defined by Nevada state law as any intentional, conscious, or negligent act by a nursing home staff member or other person that subjects an individual over the age of 60 to harm or to the serious risk of harm.
 This includes any verbal, physical, sexual, psychological, or financial abuse.

 Nevada Law Defines Five Types of Elder Abuse

 - Abuse – The unjustified and willful infliction of injury, pain, or psychological suffering.
 This may be accomplished through the deprivation of shelter, food, clothing, or care necessary to maintain the resident’s mental and physical health.

 - Neglect – The intentional or unintentional failure to provide a resident with clothing, food, shelter, or the care necessary to maintain the resident’s mental and physical health, such as personal hygiene and medical care, when a duty to provide such has been established.

 - Self-neglect – The failure of a resident to provide for their own needs due to an inability to do so.
 This is not a crime as residents are permitted to make their own choices, unless they are declared incompetent by a judge.